giridhar7632/MemoryGame/README.md

 It contains an empty `index.html` file linked with `style.css` and `script.js` files.

-We will be using some images for the cards.
-I will provide the public links for the images where needed.
+We will create a simple 3x4 card game in this workshop.
+We use images for the cards.
+I will provide the public links for the images along the code.
 If you prefer to download, you can download them [here](https://drive.google.com/drive/folders/128S-rB27-86ciSyJvjkfK2NhJeoOmsB3?usp=sharing).
-You can add your own images.
+You can also add your own images.
 Make sure they are 100 x 100 px to avoid further styling.

 After setting up let's get going.